aws-samples/nextcloud-server/README.md

 ```

 #### Option 2: Using Certbot certbot-dns-route53 plugin
-This option requires your DNS to be hosted by Route 53.
+This option requires your DNS to be hosted by Route 53, and `r53ZoneID` is configured.
 It supports wildcard certificates and domain names that resolves to private IP addresses.
 From terminal, run the below command
 ```
 sudo certbot --dns-route53 --installer apache
 ```